404mat/setup-windows/README.md

-# setup-windows
-My personnal setup for every Windows machine
+# My setup for Windows installs